February 5, 2026

 Tagged With Master of Divinity

 Faith is one of those words that is commonly used but not always understood.
 Some of that confusion comes from the many different ways the word faith is used in everyday conversation; a quick look at Dictionary.com shows seven different uses!
-One common way that people use the word faith is to refer to belief in something despite lacking any evidence for it.
+One common way people use the word faith is to refer to belief in something despite the lack of evidence.
 But is that what the Bible means by faith?
 The answer is a resounding no!
 So what does faith mean?
+Maybe even more importantly, what is faith in the Bible?

 What does faith mean according to the Bible?